Neradoc/circuitpython-native-wsgiserver/README.md

 To run:

-- copy all the files to the FeatherS2
+- copy `wsgiserver.py` and all the files in `examples/wsgi_simpletest` to the FeatherS2
 - create the usual secrets.py
 - install the requirements of the demo with circup or manually
   - `adafruit_wsgi` for the web server application helper